cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 ## Step 0: Prepare and check your environment
 Firstly, remove the deployment you created in the earlier exercise.
 Check the cheat sheet for the respective command.

-Next, take a look around: `kubectl get PersistentVolumes` and `kubectl get PersistentVolumeClaims`.
+Next, take a look around: `kubectl get persistentvolume` and `kubectl get persistentvolumeclaims`.
 Are there already resources present in the cluster?
 Inspect the resources you found and try to figure out how they are related (hint - look for `status: bound`).

-By the way, you don't have to type `PersistentVolume` all the time.
+By the way, you don't have to type `persistentvolume` all the time.
 You can abbreviate it with `pv` and similarly use `pvc` for the claim resource.

 ## Step 1: Create a PersistentVolume and a corresponding claim
 Instead of creating a PersistentVolume (PV) first and then bind it to a PersistentVolumeClaim (PVC), you will directly request storage via a PVC using the default storage class.